 About 1,800 AmeriCorps volunteers in Maryland.

 The sponsor of HB224, Del.
 Brooke Lierman, D-Baltimore, said the state depends on the nearly 1,800 AmeriCorp volunteers in the state each year but that their numbers have declined.
 She said offering in-state tuition would help keep them in Maryland.

 “Nonprofits in every single one of our districts, in every single county, depend on the work that AmeriCorp volunteers do,” she said.
-“Unfortunately over the past several years the number of people applying to AmeriCorp has declined.
-This bill is an effort to help stem that decline and make sure there’s an incentive to participating in AmeriCorp and bring people to Maryland.
+“Unfortunately over the past several years, the number of people applying to AmeriCorp has declined.
+This bill is an effort to help stem that decline and make sure there’s an incentive for participating in AmeriCorp and bring people to Maryland.
 These are the people we want to keep in Maryland.”

 A legislative analysis indicates a revenue loss could occur with each AmeriCorp worker who pays the in-state tuition rate, but that the losses would be minimal.

 The analysis also shows a $22,000 difference between in-state and out-of-state tuition at College Park.

 Del.
 Pat McDonough R-Baltimore County, said the College Park Campus would see a loss in tuition revenue of over $22 million if 100 non-resident AmeriCorp students were enrolled.

 Delegate Mark Fisher, R-Calvert, said he’s received emails from residents opposing the legislation on fears their kids could get bumped by a non-resident.

 Del.
 Matthew Morgan, R-St. Mary’s said the bill amounted to discrimination.

 “If you going to allow it for one group it seems like you’re discriminating against another group,” Morgan said.